kaushalyacode/React/README.md

                 - if we recieve prop and we want to update state based on that prop, befor render method this is getting called
                 - return null if you dont want to update state
                 - can check state and props value befor returning new state
-      ***render()***
+      ***3.render()***
                 - this is the only required method in class component
                 - read this.props and this.state rerturn jsx which describe the UI
                 - do not cause side effects, state changes, interact with dom
                 - this has all child components, so childrens life cycle methods will be called after this.
-      ***componentDidMount()***
+      ***4.componentDidMount()***
                 -  only once get called in life cycle
                 -  invoked immediately after a component and all its children components have been rendered to the DOM
                 -  Can cause side effects : Interact with DOM or Peform API calls

   **Updating**

-        ***static getDerivedStateFromProps(props, state)***
+  ***1.static getDerivedStateFromProps(props, state)***
               - getting called every time componenet get rerendered
-        ***shouldComponentUpdate(nextProps ,nextState)***
+  ***2.shouldComponentUpdate(nextProps ,nextState)***
             - recieved updated props and state
             - Performance optimization
             - dictate if component should rendered or not , when prop state change
             - compare existing props and state with next values
             - return false for stop render
             - else return true
             - Rarely used
             - Do not cause side effects
             - Do not call seStates

-        ***render()***
+   ***3.render()***
-        ***getSnapshotBeforeUpdate(prevProps, prevState)***
+   ***4.getSnapshotBeforeUpdate(prevProps, prevState)***
             -  Rarely used
             -  Called right before changes  from virtusal DOM are to be refleced in the DOM.
             -  Capture some information from the DOM.
             -  Ex: Read scroll position and after update , with some calculation maintain same scroll position
             -  return null or value.if value , its passed to next method as third parameter.
             -  as i undestood, only way to use this value is as third param of componentdidupdate.
-        ***componentDidUpdate(prevProp, prevState, snapshot)***
+    ***5.componentDidUpdate(prevProp, prevState, snapshot)***
             - after render is finished in rerendered cycle
             - accept prevoous state, props and returnd value from getsnapshotbeforupdate method
             - call only once in each rerender cycle
             - can make side effects.Beofr that we can do previous and current props and state values.

   **Unmounting**

-        ***componentWillUnmount()***
+  ***1.componentWillUnmount()***
             - method is invoked immediately befor component is unmount or destroy.
             - perform cleanup tasks  such as canceling any network requests, removing event handlers, cancelling any subscriptions and also invalidating timers such as settimeout or setinterval
-                - don't set state here **Error-Handling**
+            - don't set state here

+  **Error-Handling**

-        ***static getDerivedStateFromError()***
+   ***1.static getDerivedStateFromError()***
-        ***componentDidCatch()***
+   ***2.componentDidCatch()***